visionary-futures-collective/covid19/caregiving.md

 * Reduced service responsibilities
 * Nothing, Absolutely nothing, nothing at all.
 * "I was forced to quit."

+### Caveats
+* We only asked for positive responses, not negative responses, so we don't know for sure that institutions aren't providing other resources to some of their staff.
+* The spreadsheet summarizes the responses by institution, and omits responses that don't name an institution.
+We are working on ways to provide a more complete picture of responses.
+* We didn't break down the data by position, though we know that people in different kinds of jobs received wildly different options.
+If your experience differs from what is being reported, feel free to complete the survey yourself.

 ## 2. Caregivers feel abandoned by their institutions